syseleven/grav-docs-syseleven-stack/pages/02.Tutorials/09.dnsaas/docs.en.md

 ### Import/Export

 There is a feature to import/export standard DNS Master Zone Files.
 This feature is intended to facilitate moving your zones to and from SysEleven Stack.
-This is described in a [Howto]().
+This will be described in a [Howto](../../03.Howtos/docs.en.md).

 ### Transfer

 Zones can be transferred between different projects within SysEleven Stack.
-This process is described in detail in our [Howto]().
+This process will be described in detail in our planned [Howto](../../03.Howtos/docs.en.md).

 ### Collisions